-The Topeka & Shawnee County Public Library will no longer maintain mask requirements.
-Customers and staff will be personally responsible for complying with Shawnee County Health Department mask guidelines.
-We will continue to provide masks to anyone who wishes to wear one.
+The Topeka and Shawnee County Public Library strongly encourages visitors to wear masks inside the library.
+Customers are personally responsible for complying with Shawnee County Health Department mask guidelines.
+We will continue to provide masks.

 In the library